Skip to main content

 Treat Trintech, SteelEye, HubiFi, and Reconwizz as positioning examples, not validated feature leaders.
 Trintech is positioned around transaction matching for month-end close.
 SteelEye frames three-way reconciliation in a MiFIR reporting context against ARM and NCA data.
 HubiFi emphasizes integration with existing systems and custom matching rules.
 Reconwizz targets PSP payouts, fees, and chargebacks.

 Keep the known unknowns explicit.
-Comparable public pricing is not available in the provided sources, and sampled vendors route buyers to demo or quote flows rather than list pricing.
+Sampled vendors route buyers to demo or quote flows rather than list pricing, so comparable public pricing is not readily available.
 Implementation timing is also unclear: a "within 48 hours" customized POC is not a production rollout timeline.
 Performance figures like "less than 20 seconds" and "99%+ reduction" are vendor-reported, not objective head-to-head evidence.

 Run one practical proof before deciding: process a real sample from the bank statement and settlement file through the internal ledger, then export matched items, unmatched items, rule version, and reviewer history.
 If that end-to-end evidence path is weak, close will likely be painful.
 If your team cannot maintain matching logic and evidence controls in-house, prioritize tooling with strong rule governance and exportability.